Why your Hyper-V VM failed to change state error

 Just like the physical machines we normally use, virtual machines are prone to various problems during frequent use.
 Not just the Hyper-V failed to change state error 32788, many other errors may lead to VM failure or even data loss.

-To minimize your loss and quickly restore the virtual machine to a functioning state when needed, an effective VM backup solution is necessary, as Hyper-V itself doesn't offer options for long-term protection of large volumes of virtual machine data.
+In short, backing up Hyper-V virtual machines is critical to maintaining data integrity, minimizing downtime, and maintaining business continuity.
+So an effective VM backup solution is necessary, as Hyper-V itself doesn't offer options for long-term protection of large volumes of virtual machine data.

-Here I recommend you a professional and free Hyper-V backup software AOMEI Cyber Backup, for it can backup Hyper-V VMs agentlessly with simple steps.
-You can also conigure the schedule to automate the backup, monitors the status and sends email notifications if there's an error, and set up a retention policy to auto delete old backups.
+Here I recommend you a professional and free Hyper-V backup software AOMEI Cyber Backup, for it can back up Hyper-V VMs agentlessly with simple steps.
+You can also configure the schedule to automate the backup, monitors the status and sends email notifications if there's an error, and set up a retention policy to auto delete old backups.

 You can hit the button below to download and enjoy the perpetual free edition: